suha0306/call-for-code-Water_management/README.md

 Swati Ishwar Naik

 ## Acknowledgments

-I would like to express special thanks of gratitude to IBM who gave us such a golden opportunity to showcase our talent. which also helped us in doing a lot of research and implement the same in our project and I came to know about so many new things
+We would like to express special thanks of gratitude to IBM and K Nagarathna Ma'am who gave us such a golden opportunity to showcase our talent. which also helped us in doing a lot of research and implement the same in our project and We came to know about so many new things.